cms-opendata-workshop/workshop-lesson-objects/_episodes/03-cms-special-info.md

 storing pass/fail decisions about the quality of each muon.
 As shown below, the algorithm depends on which vertex is being considered as the primary interaction vertex!

+Hard processes produce large angles between the final state partons.
+The final object of interest will be separated from the other objects in the event or be "isolated".
+For instance, an isolated muon might be produced in the decay of a W boson.
+In contrast, a non-isolated muon can come from a weak decay inside a jet.

 Muon isolation is calculated from a combination of factors: energy from charged hadrons, energy from neutral hadrons, and energy from photons, all in a cone of radius $\Delta R < 0.3$ or 0.4 around the muon.
 Many algorithms also feature a "correction factor" that subtracts average energy expected